 Specific types of AAMI's program courses include tutorials, independent study, practicum, and clinicals.
 In instances where enrollment falls short of the minimum requirement for a course that is necessary for a student to take to progress in his/her academic program, an individual faculty member may work with the student in arranging meeting times that do not coincide with the published semester schedule.
-In all such instances, however, such courses must offer the minimum instructional time and minimum out of class student work per week in keeping with the credit hour definitions above, and the instructor must keep records documenting the student and directing his/her research progress within a specific period of time.
+In all such instances, however, such courses must offer the minimum instructional time and minimum out of class student work per week in keeping with the credit hour definitions above, and the instructor must keep records documenting the same.
+Independent study refers to a faculty member regularly meeting with the student and directing his/her research progress within a specific period of time.
 Minimum credit hours are determined based on contact time with the instructor and time the student spends out of class doing research work, again calculated in keeping with the credit hour definition cited above.
 The instructor must keep records documenting the same.